rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 ```

 - II.
 Follow the prompts:
-  - "Is this a multi-cluster setup? (y/n):" Enter `y` to proceed with multi-cluster status check.
+  - 'Is this a multi-cluster setup? (y/n):' - Enter `y` to proceed with multi-cluster status check.
-  - "Enter DataPlane Kubernetes context (default: kind-choreo-dp):" Press `Enter` if you are using the cluster created earlier, or provide your context.
+  - 'Enter DataPlane kubernetes context (default: kind-choreo-dp):' - Press `Enter` if you are using the cluster created earlier, or provide your context.
-  - "Enter Control Plane Kubernetes context (default: kind-choreo-cp):" Press `Enter` if you are using the cluster created earlier, or provide your context.
+  - 'Enter Control Plane kubernetes context (default: kind-choreo-cp):' - Press `Enter` if you are using the cluster created earlier, or provide your context.

 The script will display the current status of OpenChoreo components across both clusters.